 There were many occasions when this simple fact of physiology would become very relevant to our lifestyle, but the one that is most clearly embedded in my memory is this:

 If you have any small children in the house, then you know that they are much easier to maintain and care for when they are asleep.
-That principal in mind, we always tried to maximize the amount of time that children in our care spent unconscious.
+That principle in mind, we always tried to maximize the amount of time that children in our care spent unconscious.

 Up until the time of moving to the chicken-house, I had conditioned myself to come flying out of bed in the morning, then to sprint across the bedroom, tossing myself at the alarm clock, there to wrestle it to the floor and still the thunder in its infernal goozle, lest it wake the children.
 Now that the girls’ bedroom was only a suspended blanket away from ours, this situation was all the more critical.